David H. Schwartz

 Conversely, if you were accused of manipulating a will, trust, or estate planning document, Attorney David Schwartz will refute the false claims against you and attempt to establish the validity of the will.
 With Mr. Schwartz on your side, you can anticipate a favorable outcome in your will contest lawsuit.

-Call the Law Offices of David H. Schwartz today to schedule a one-on-one case evaluation with an experienced California will and estate contest attorney.
+Call the Law Offices of David H. Schwartz, INC. today to schedule a one-on-one case evaluation with an experienced California will and estate contest attorney.
 Attorney David H. Schwartz can work diligently to protect your rights and address your concerns.
 Mr. Schwartz proudly represents clients throughout San Francisco, San Jose, Santa Clara, and the San Francisco Bay Area of California.